Finding the Best Places to Retire Since 2006!

 Cons: The area is vulnerable to hurricanes, and Hurricane Matthew caused significant flooding in 2016.

-Notes: Racial diversity is minimal.
-Everyone knows everyone else, and community spirit runs deep.
-Isle of Hope has grown by 6% in the last decade and now is about where it was a year ago.
+Notes: Everyone knows everyone else, and community spirit runs deep.
+Isle of Hope gained and lost population during the last decade and now is about where it was a year ago.
 Hollywood has come to visit several times over the years, filming portions of Glory and other movies here.
 Home prices have increased 12% since last year.
 Most shopping and services are in Savannah.

 Recommended as a Retirement Spot?
 Yes